Soft tissue surgery includes surgery of the abdomen, urogenital tract, respiratory tract, mouth and skin.

 We have three surgical diplomats based at the hospital, Ollie Crowe BVSc CertES(Orth)DipECVS MRCVS, Jo Suthers BVM&S MPhil CertES(Soft Tissue) DipECVS MRCVS and Henry Tremaine BVetMed MPhil CertES(Soft Tissue) DipECVS DipEVDC FHEA FRCVS

-Ollie, Jo and Henry European Recognised Specialists in Equine Surgery and highly experienced surgeons.
+Ollie, Jo and Henry are European Recognised Specialists in Equine Surgery and highly experienced surgeons.

 The anaesthesia team is headed by Richard Hepburn BVSc MS(Hons) CertEM(IntMed) DipACVIM MRCVS (ACVIM & RCVS Specialist in Equine Medicine), who is a diplomat of the American College of Veterinary Internal Medicine.